feddelegrand7/mini007/README.md

 #> [1] 3
 #>
 #> [[5]]$agent_id
-#> [1] "f9ec84cc-590d-4212-9ae8-74a85cbf0f19"
+#> [1] "66b06912-f95a-42cd-98b0-5be2553368b1"
 #>
 #> [[5]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[5]]$response
-#> Their insistence on maintaining a low marketing budget directly conflicts with
-#> my role and explicit objective to maximize spending to aggressively boost
+#> Your budget-limited approach to gradual brand building is incompatible with my
+#> mandate to deploy an unrestricted budget for rapid, maximum-impact export
-#> exports; therefore, I reaffirm my proposal to implement a lavish, comprehensive
+#> growth; therefore, I reaffirm my counterproposal to invest heavily in
-#> marketing strategy including prime-time German TV commercials, luxury retail
-#> partnerships, high-profile influencer events, and immersive cultural festivals
+#> high-profile luxury events, wide-reaching media campaigns, premium retail
-#> to create a dominant premium brand presence over the next two years without any
-#> budget constraints.
+#> collaborations, and influential endorsements to position Ouergla dates as the
+#> top-tier German delicacy within two years.
 #>
 #>
 #> [[6]]